GVA-error/myALClient/README.md

 - release 1.0 alpha

 # After release plan
-- predict season finish date
+- predict season finish date.
+- option: set "watching" to your first in play list anime.
+- option: set your myAnimeList avatar associated with your current anime
-- notify about release if you have no "watching"
+- option: notify about release if you have no "watching".
+- option: notify your next/today watch anime.
 - more convinient filters and featurs based on comunity feedback

 # App Name ideas and description